Why is this medication prescribed?

-The combination of amoxicillin and clavulanic acid comes as a tablet, a chewable tablet, and a suspension (liquid) to take by mouth.
-It is usually taken with a meal or a snack every 8 hours (three times a day) or every 12 hours (twice a day).
-To help you remember to take amoxicillin and clavulanate, take it around the same time every day.
+The combination of amoxicillin and clavulanic acid comes as a tablet, a chewable tablet, an extended-release (long-acting) tablet, and a suspension (liquid) to take by mouth.
+The tablets, chewable tablets, and suspension are usually taken at the start of a meal every 8 hours (three times a day) or every 12 hours (twice a day).
+The extended-release tablets are usually taken with a meal or snack every 12 hours (twice a day).
+To help you remember to take amoxicillin and clavulanate, take it around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take amoxicillin and clavulanic acid exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Shake the liquid well before each use to mix the medication evenly.